 In titles, to take another example, Chicago and MLA lowercase prepositions regardless of length.
 APA and AP capitalize all words of four letters or more, including prepositions.
 So The Man with the Golden Gun (the classic James Bond novel and film) is correct according to Chicago and MLA; APA and AP would capitalize “with” (but not “the”).† While we’re at it, AP would put the title in quotation marks instead of italics: “The Man With the Golden Gun.”

 Possessives are different too.
-For proper names, Chicago and MLA always add an apostrophe and an s, even for names that already end in s: Shonda Rhimes’s TV scripts.
+For proper names, Chicago, MLA, and APA always add an apostrophe and an s, even for names that already end in s: Shonda Rhimes’s TV scripts.
 In AP you’d refer to Shonda Rhimes’ TV scripts.
-APA is like Chicago and MLA, unless the name ends in an unpronounced s: Anna de Noailles’ autobiography.

 Most of the differences are like that—a bunch of rules that, taken together, add up to a style.